 Give it a good mix and you are done!

-I have to admit that the reason I didn’t make ricotta cheese until now is because I don’t like ricotta cheese!
+I have to admit that the reason I didn’t make ricotta cheese until now is that I don’t like ricotta cheese!
 Ha!

 Well, I figured I’d make it anyway just so I know how to do it and so I can take full advantage of my raw milk and maybe I’ll use it to make lasagna, but I tasted it when it was done and this ricotta is so much tastier than the one from the store!